 - Children’s Village at Stoneway: a licensed kindergarten and school age child care program operating in Adrienne Clarkson School;

-- Children’s Village At Navan: a licensed kindergarten and school age child care program operating in Heritage School;
+- Children’s Village At Navan: a licensed preschool, kindergarten and school age child care program operating in Heritage School;

 - Children’s Village at Bridlewood: a licensed kindergarten and school age child care program in Bridlewood Community Elementary School;

 - Children’s Village at Klondike: a licensed kindergarten and school age child care program in South March Elementary School;